bella-xia/compiler-and-interpreter/assign05/README.txt

             with a machine register

-In peephole_ll.cpp, implemented one peephole optimization with a number of matches, each corresponding to an instance of optimizable block
+In peephole_ll.cpp, implemented one peephole optimization with a number of matches, each corresponding to an instance of optimizable block.

+I also modified context.cpp, highlevel_codegen.cpp, lowlevel_codegen.cpp and
+local_storage_allocation.cpp to support the optimization process.